gluobe/cloud-native-track-openshift/lab-10/README.md

 ```

 After a while you will be able to browse to the endpoint shown on the dashboard.
-You will see that we will get a blue background with the `Hello World!` message.
+You will see that we will get a green background with the `Hello World!`
+message.

 ```
 oc get route